Timeline & Commitment

 - Fred Lokken, Professor of Political Science, Truckee Meadows Community College

-- Jeffrey Sun, Professor and Department Chair, University of Louisville
+- Jeffrey Sun, Professor & Department Chair, University of Louisville

-- Victoria Bowman, Adjunct Assistant Professor, Mercer County Community College
+- Victoria Bowman, Adjunct Professor and Student Success Coach, Mercer County Community College

 - Benjamin Rice, Student, President, Student Government Association, Student Board Member, University of Louisiana System, Louisiana Tech University